-Warby Parker also has a philanthropic mission – for every pair of eyeglasses that they sell, they donate a pair of eyeglasses to poor people throughout the world who cannot afford their own glasses.
-Warby Parker makes for a great story – you get a wonderfully stylish pair of glasses, while also contributing to a charitable cause.
+Warby Parker also has a philanthropic mission – for every pair of eyeglasses that they sell, they donate a pair of eyeglasses to people throughout the world who cannot afford glasses.
+You get a wonderfully stylish pair of glasses, while also contributing to a charitable cause.

 At ZENNI’s you can get a complete pair of prescription glasses starting at $6.95.
 This online-only optical store offers very affordable eyeglasses and prescription sunglasses.
 It has a 30-day return guarantee and an exceptional customer service department.

 Your local eye doctor might have a great selection of fashionable glasses, but the prices are often higher than what you can find online.
 However, if you can find a one-of-a-kind pair of stylish eyeglasses, maybe it’s worth spending a bit extra.
 Plus, you get the reassurance of having the glasses fitted directly for your face, right there in the shop.